-Those who enroll in 4-H c'othing for the first time should start with Beginning Clothing unless they are 12 or older and have had some clothing experience.
-Special activities include style revues in which members model clothing they have made.
+Girls who enroll in 4-H clothing for the first time should start with Beginning 4-H Clothing unless they are 12 or older and have had some clothing experience.
+Activities include stitching contests, style revues, and a national awards program.
 Clothing projects help 4-H members:

-- Select clothing which is appropriate, attractive, and economical. - Improve appearance through health and grooming. - Gain knowledge of fabrics, their use and care. - Learn clothing construction skills.
+- Select clothing which is appropriate, healthful, and economical. - Improve appearance through health and grooming. - Learn what is good in color and design. - Gain knowledge of fabrics, their use and care. - Learn sewing skills. - Find joy in making attractive, wearing clothing.